nvecoven/INFO0948-2/Setup/Coppelia/README.md

-# Coppelia installation
+# CoppeliaSim installation

-# Coppelia edu download and install
+# CoppeliaSim Edu download and install

-First, download the "Coppelia Edu" version on the following link : https://coppeliarobotics.com/downloads.html
+First, download the latest version of [CoppeliaSim Edu](https://www.coppeliarobotics.com/downloads).

 Once downloaded, unpack the archive and install it in your folder of choice.

- If your firewall asks you whether Coppelia should be allowed, always answer yes: the communication between Python and Cppelia will take place via the network (internal to your computer).
+If your firewall asks you whether CoppeliaSim should be allowed, always answer yes: the communication between CoppeliaSim and MATLAB or Python  will take place via the network (internal to your computer).
 Otherwise, you will face problems later on.